Achievable logoAchievable logo

 The most intelligent person, on planet earth, probably hasn’t been born yet.

-However, the words “on planet earth” aren’t renaming anything.
-So, we’re not using those commas correctly.
+But the words “on planet earth” aren’t renaming anything.
+That means they aren’t an appositive, so the commas aren’t being used correctly.

 Use this checklist to help you know when to use commas with appositives: